toupper/Wink/README.md

 ###  Detecting Face Expressions

 Wink performs the user face expressions detection within the ```FacialExpressionDetectorViewController``` class.
 This view controller will contain the camera view that analyzes the user face searching for their expressions.
-Therefore, if you want to start detecting expressions, you have to add this view controller to your hyerarchy, for instance through view controller containment, that is, adding it as a child:
+Therefore, if you want to start detecting expressions, you have to add this view controller to your view hierarchy, for instance through view controller containment, that is, adding it as a child:

 ```swift
 import Wink